-Tess Clark, BA
+Tess Clark, M. Ed.

 Choosing to pursue counseling can be a life-changing experience and I am here to support you throughout the process.
 The counseling room will be built with trust, hard conversations, opportunities to heal, and a look towards the future.
-It is a desire of mine for therapy to be a positive experience for all.
+It is my desire for therapy to be a positive experience for all.